-In this category, there are 3 reports (which tell you all about the distribution lists in your organization, their members, and also shed some light on inactive distribution lists):
+In this category, there are three reports which tell us all about the distribution lists in the organization, their members, and also shed some light on inactive distribution lists:

-This report lists out all the distribution groups (a.k.a mailing lists) available in an Exchange infrastructure with the following information:
+This report lists out all the distribution groups (mailing lists) available in an Exchange infrastructure with the following information:

-Besides mentioning the number of members a distribution group has, this distribution list report also reveals the group type and group scope.
-Most importantly, it tells who the owner of a group is and who really manages the group (the owner need not always be also the manager of a distribution list).
-Plus, it also provides the distinguished name of the group manager.
+Besides mentioning the number of members in a distribution group, this distribution list report also reveals the group type and group scope.
+Most importantly, it tells who the owner of a group is and who really manages the group (the owner need not necessarily be the manager of a distribution list).
+Additionally, it provides the distinguished name of the group manager.

 As soon as this report is clicked, it presents you with all the distribution lists available in your Exchange organization.
 Choose a distribution group and view all its members.

-Not just name and email address of a distribution group member, this report also specifies the type of the member.
-This report is like a watchtower, a view from where provides an administrator the necessary information he should know about the members of a distribution list!
+Not just name and e-mail address of a distribution group member, this report also specifies the type of the member.
+This report is like a watchtower, where the administrator gets a view of all the necessary information and can monitor the members of a distribution list.

-With Inactive Distribution List reports, one can trace out distribution lists that have been inactive — that is, the distribution lists that did not receive any emails for a specified time — for " x " days or even months.
+With Inactive Distribution List reports, one can trace out distribution lists that have been inactive in terms of emails transactions for a customizable specified time.

 Any activity/modification that the distribution list membership tool performs on the distribution list template can be viewed with the help of this report.
 The Distribution List reports display data for Exchange server versions 2003, 2007, 2010, 2013 and 2016.
 One can also export the reports to a desired destination folder or even email the same in formats like CSV, PDF (Adobe Acrobat), XLS (Excel) and HTML.